mikanikos/Fork-Accountability/docs/1-tendermint-overview.md

 Given this result, it's quite easy to understand that, if there are at most *f* faulty processes, it's not possible to violate the agreement property in the Tendermint consensus algorithm, as we'll show in the next section.

+### Idea behind the proof

+The idea behind the proof is that it can never happen that there are two sets of *2f + 1* Prevote or Precommit messages in the same round *r* for different values.
+If that would be the case, we'll have at least *f + 1* processes that sent both the messages, which would mean *f + 1* are faulty.
+But at most *f* processes are faulty, so this is impossible.
+Moreover, at most one value can be locked in a round and if a correct process decided value *v* in round *r*, *v* will be locked for all the next rounds after *r* on that height and correct processes will not send Prevote/Precommit message for values different than *v*.
+Therefore, it's clear that *v* will be the only value that could be decided from that moment onwards.

 ### Proof

 Let's assume that a correct process p decides value v in round r of height h.
 We want to prove that any other correct process p' in some round r' >= r of height h decides v' such that v' = v.